dotmote/sapflow/InstallationSteps_full.md

 * Aluminum foil (~ 5 x 12 cm)

 ## Directions:
-1. Connect sensor to board (D32 Pro or D1 Mini).
+1. Connect sensor to microcontroller (D32 Pro or D1 Mini).
 2. Position sensor on stem (width < 1 cm).
 On each plant, choose locations of similar height and stem width.
 Install each sensor in the same orientation (an “E” shape) and facing the same direction.
 3. Use tape to secure the sensor’s straight edge on the stem.
 The nodes should press firmly against the stem’s surface.
 4. Use 2 twist-ties to tighten and secure the sensor’s hold.